mshooo56/read-me/README.md

 Multi-Exchange Rate Systems and Import Misallocation: Evidence from Iran

 # Mobina Shojaei
+# M.S. in Economics
+# Sharif University of technology
 2025/10/07

  Step 1: Import customs data from Excel into Stata